Education:

 bruce.arndtsen@mcgill.ca

 Info: Bruce Arndtsen was born in Minnesota in 1966.
 He did his undergraduate studies at Carleton College (B.A. in Chemistry, 1988).
-He received a Ph.D. in Chemistry (1993) at Stanford University, under the direction of Prof. Lisa McElwee-White.
-His thesis research probed the synthesis and reactivity of low valent metal-nitrene complexes.
-He was a postdoctoral fellow with Prof. Robert Bergman at the University of California, Berkeley from 1993-1995, working in the area of iridium mediated alkane C-H bond activation.
+He received a Ph.D. in Chemistry (1993) at Stanford University, under the direction of Prof. Lisa McElwee-White probing the synthesis and reactivity of low valent metal-nitrene complexes.
+He was a postdoctoral fellow with Prof. Robert Bergman at the University of California, Berkeley from 1993-1995, in the area of alkane C-H bond activation.
 In 1995, he accepted his faculty position at McGill University, was promoted to associate professor in 2001 followed by full professor in 2010.
+He is currently a James McGill Professor of Chemistry and Co-Director of the Quebec Centre for Green Chemistry and Catalysis.